swingley/threadex-to-sqlite/README.md

 Parse and load data from from [ThreadEx](http://threadex.rcc-acis.org/) text files into a SQLite database.

-Files in [raw-data](./raw-data) were downloaded from the [ThreadEx site](http://threadex.rcc-acis.org/links.html).
+Download data files from the [ThreadEx site](http://threadex.rcc-acis.org/links.html) and put them in a folder named `raw-data` in this repo.

-A copy of the database is included in this repo.
-To re-generate it, run:
+To generate a sqlite database from the raw data files run:
 ```
 npm install
 npm run start